Hun Sen Boribo School Water Project – Cambodia

 Peace Corps Volunteer Directing Project

 There is great community interest and involvement in this project.
-It will give students and teachers access to usable bathrooms and clean water to the teaching staff that live at the school.
+It will give students and teachers access to usable bathrooms and clean water to the teaching staff that lives at the school.

 Dollar Amount of Project